IWibawa/NutriPro/Project Plan.md

 Technical Skills: Depending on the project, specific technical skills may be required, such as software development, engineering, or design.
 Documentation: Keeping detailed records of project progress, decisions, and changes to ensure transparency and accountability.
 Adaptability: Being flexible and able to adjust the plan as needed based on new information or changes in the project scope.
+- Requirement Gathering: Successfully identifying and documenting the needs of users, stakeholders, and regulatory requirements for the nutritional database.
+Scope Definition: Clearly defining the project scope, including the features and functionalities of the database, to avoid scope creep.
+Timeline Creation: Developing a detailed project timeline with milestones and deadlines, ensuring all tasks are scheduled appropriately.
+Resource Allocation: Efficiently assigning resources, including team members, budget, and tools, to various tasks within the project.
+Risk Management: Identifying potential risks and developing mitigation strategies to handle them, ensuring the project stays on track.
+Database Design: Creating a robust and scalable database schema that can handle large volumes of nutritional data efficiently.
+Data Integration: Successfully integrating various data sources, such as food composition tables, user input, and external APIs, into the database.
+Testing and Validation: Implementing thorough testing procedures to ensure the database is accurate, reliable, and secure.
+User Training: Providing training sessions and documentation to help users understand and effectively use the nutritional database.
+Launch and Deployment: Successfully deploying the database and ensuring it is accessible to users, with minimal downtime.
+Feedback and Iteration: Collecting user feedback post-launch and making necessary updates and improvements to the database.
+Documentation: Maintaining comprehensive documentation of the project plan, design decisions, and user guides for future reference.
 - s5374957, I Wibawa
   - Accomplishments: Software Development
   - Programming: Proficiency in programming languages such as Python, Java, C++, or JavaScript, depending on the project requirements.